codica2/pull-request-best-practices/README.md

 ## Description

 Code review is a very important part of the software development cycle.
-Pull requests are used to review code on branches before it reaches master.
-Code review is also one of the most difficult and time-consuming part of the software development process, often requiring experienced team members to spend time reading, thinking, evaluating, and responding to implementations of new features or systems.
+Pull requests are used to review code on branches before it reaches the master.
+Code review is also one of the most difficult and time-consuming parts of the software development process, often requiring experienced team members to spend time reading, thinking, evaluating, and responding to implementations of new features or systems.

-Our [Codica](https://github.com/codica2) team has developed a set of rules and templates to be followed and this page roughly explains the steps that a pull request will go through.
+Our [Codica](https://github.com/codica2) team has developed a set of rules and templates to be followed and this page briefly explains the steps that a pull request usually follows.

 ## Pull Request Policy